These pages do not apply outside Great Britain.

 The EAT would have reached that conclusion under British law alone.
 But the EAT said it was in any event bound to that conclusion by the European Court decision in Chacón Navas (2006), which focusses on whether the impairment hinders participation in professional life.
 The EAT said: "We must read s1 [of the DDA] in a way which gives effect to EU law.
 We think it can be readily done, simply by giving a meaning to day-to-day activities which encompasses the activities which are relevant to participation in professional life.
 Appropriate measures must be taken to enable a worker to advance in his or her employment.
 Since the effect of the disability may adversely affect promotion prospects, then it must be said to hinder participation in professional life.

 The European definition of disability was modified in Ring v Dansk almennyttigt Boligselskab (2013).
 However, the modified definition retains the emphasis on participation in professional life.
 Accordingly the decision in Paterson should still be valid.
+Indeed, the Paterson case was applied and re-affirmed in the light of the Ring case in Sobhi v Commissioner of Police of the Metropolis 2013.

 The Paterson case talked about promotion.
 However, applying Ring and the Chacón Navas case, the same logic applies to recruitment, and to activities in the job itself.
 Job interviews (for example) are very relevant to participation in professional life, probably more so than high pressure written exams.